shnhrrsn/babel-plugin-transform-dom/README.markdown

 You can also nest `dom.tag` calls to create complex trees.

+### Alternative Invocation

+Rather than calling `dom.div`, you can also call `dom('div')`.
+When you invoke with the tag as an argument, everything above is true except the first argument _must_ always be the tag name.
+After the first argument the order of arguments do not matter.

 ## Example

 Here’s an example of creating a simple span element with a class and some text: